Frequently Asked Questions

 #General filter conditions

 In general, a filter will provide different conditions depending on the type of field configured in the schema.
-You will find string, boolean, enums, reference, and DateTime.
+You will find string, boolean, enums, taxonomy, reference, and DateTime.

 Each type offers different conditions to filter by: